masonphung/challenge_ey2025/README.md

 </a>

 ## Project Objective
-The objective is to create a machine learning model that predicts the Urban Heat Island (UHI) effect, which highlights temperature variations between urban and rural areas.
+The objective is to create a machine learning model that predicts the Urban Heat Island (UHI) effect, which highlights temperature variations in an urban area.
 The model will be developed using data extracted from European Sentinel-2 optical satellite imagery, NASA Landsat optical satellite imagery, and the Building Footprints dataset.

 ## Project Organization